The-Disa1a/UCSC_BIT_MCQ_Cal/README.md

-# DiZToolZ - UCSC BIT MCQ Calculator
+# UCSC BIT MCQ Calculator

 A lightning-fast, client-side tool designed to help University of Colombo School of Computing (UCSC) BIT students practice and grade their past paper MCQs with precision and ease.